AOEpeople/deferred-event-callback/README.md

 # deferred-event-callback

 Calling event callbacks with a delay.
+Supports jQuery.

 ## How
 ```